andresziemecki/Cheatsheets/System-Design/5-Availability.md

 # Availability

 The odds of a particular server or service being up and running at any point in time, usually measured in percentages.
 A server that has 99% of availability will be operational 99% of the time (This would be described as having two nines of availability).
-I think the opposite it's `downtime`.
+I think the opposite it's **downtime**.

 In other words, it's the description of a services for fault tolerances.

-It's important for customer doe't have bad experience.
+It's important for customer to don't have bad experience.

 ## High Avilability